 Melbourne Cup Betting Odds FAQ

-Below, you can find the answers to some of the most common Melbourne Cup odds questions.
+Here are the answers to some of the most common questions surrounding the Melbourne Cup.

 Who are the favourites for the next Melbourne Cup?